Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-02.md

 Unfortunately, offering all of your possible links at once is unfeasible.
 Luckily, there’s a way you can get the best of both worlds.

-Joe Toscano, an experience design consultant, recommends using combo navigation.
+Joe Toscano, a user experience design consultant, recommends using combo navigation.

 Toscano writes,

 “Combo navigation allows the user to see the options they need the most and makes the rest accessible in a hamburger menu or something similar. […] The site’s content is laid out so well that I don’t need nav buttons.
 I can scroll the page and get where I want very easily.

-### Tip #3: KISS (Keep it simple, stupid)
+### Tip #3: KISS (Keep It Super Simple)

 Good mobile design is simple.

-You never want to burden your users with extraneous elements like ads, pop-ups, and other content they don’t want to see—but especially not on mobile.
-Limit your limited visual real estate to only including the things they’re on the page for.
+You never want to burden your users with extraneous elements like ads, pop-ups, and other content they don’t want to see—especially not on mobile.
+Limit your limited visual real estate to include only what they’re on the page for.

 **Keep the user in mind**

-In the end, the most important thing to remember when approaching mobile-first design is that you’re doing it for your user—and only your user.
+Ultimately, the most important thing to remember when approaching mobile-first design is that you do it for your user—and only your user.

 If it doesn’t add value to their experience, you can probably leave it on the cutting room floor.